astoilkov/segmenter/readme.md

 ## Why

-- In many cases, working [graphemes](https://en.wikipedia.org/wiki/Grapheme) is preferable compared to just characters.
-- Alternative methods so far were using MB of data in order to accomplish this task. `Intl.Segmenter` now supported in all major browsers gives this functionality out of the box.
+- `Intl.Segmenter` is supported in all major browsers and 94%+ of users have it available — it's time for adoption.
-- `Intl.Segmenter` API is a little hard to work with.
-For example, it's hard to get a grapheme/word/sentence at a specific index without looping and scarifying performance.
+- If you have a use case other than iterating over all graphemes/words/sentences in a text than `Intl.Segmenter` might be a little hard to work with.
+- In many cases, working with [graphemes](https://en.wikipedia.org/wiki/Grapheme) is preferable to characters.
+Graphemes are what the end user sees.
+For example, the emoji `👨‍🔧️` is a single grapheme but consists of 6 characters. `for` loop will make 6 iterations, `for of` looping `👨‍🔧️` will make 4 iterations — it's confusing, just use graphemes.
+- Before `Intl.Segmenter`, working with graphemes required libraries like [`graphemer`](https://bundlephobia.com/package/graphemer@1.4.0) that is `94KB` in size.

 ## Usage